seb86/WooCommerce-Subscription-Shortcodes/README.md

 > You can also return the first payment in a string format which is more readable.
 Set the __format__ argument to `string` and it returns `Mon 15th Aug 2016` or `Mon 15th Aug 2016 10:45 AM` if __show_time__ is set to true.

 ##### Subscription Initial Payment
-Displays the price of the initial payment of the subscription.
+Displays the price of the initial payment of the subscription including any sign up fee.

-Shortcode: `[subscription_first_payment]`
+Shortcode: `[subscription_initial_payment]`

 ---